Unintentional off-roading disaster in Kaikōura - 4WD plunges off State Highway 1

 However, the front end of the 4WD was smashed in the crash, the bull-bar dislodged, and the vehicle itself was left slanted up the embankment.

-One of the occupants can be seen meters from the wreck, sitting on a rock with his head in his hands.
+One of the occupants can be seen metres from the wreck, sitting on a rock with his head in his hands.

 Fire and Emergency Services attended the scene by 7.15pm yesterday, but had left by 7.45pm because there was no rescue required.
 Police also attended.